BlackEdder/painlessjson/README.md

 auto newPoint = fromJSON!Point(parseJSON(q{{"x":-1,"y":2}}));
 ```

-More detailed can be found by generating the documentation
+More detailed examples can be found by generating the documentation

 ```
 dub -b docs